noboter/esp8266-rfm95-Lora/README.md

 By defaut the channels are configured to use TheThingsNetwork.
 Therefore there are 8 channels configured, other networks typically support only the first 3.

 Triangulation or trilateration of the location of base basestations provides the estimate.
 Backend work is still in progress.
-Location estimation facilitating the LoRa signal works as well, with lower accuracy.
+Location estimation through the LoRa signal works with low accuracy.